farsides/cardstories/README.txt

 First, install the following packages.

-$ sudo apt-get install python-twisted python-lxml python-django postfix python-requests python-imaging
+$ sudo apt-get install python-twisted python-lxml python-django postfix python-requests python-imaging python-simplejson

 Note that Django must be version 1.2.5 or greater, otherwise things will break in interesting ways.
 If your distribution is too old (or too new), instead of